Kharkiv: Russian Empire

 Administrative reforms led to Kharkiv being governed from 1708 from Kyiv, and from 1727 from Belgorod.
 In 1765 Kharkiv was established as the seat of a separate Sloboda Ukraine Governorate.

 Kharkiv University was established in 1805 in the Palace of Governorate-General.
-Alexander Mikolajewicz Mickiewicz, brother of the Polish national poet Adam Mickiewicz, was a professor of law in the university, while another celebrity, Goethe, searched for instructors for the school.
-One of its later graduates was In Ivan Franko to whom it awarded a doctorate in Russian linguistics in 1906.
+Alexander Mickiewicz, brother of the Polish national poet Adam Mickiewicz, was a professor of law in the university, while another celebrity, Goethe, searched for instructors for the school.
+One of its later graduates was the Ukrainian poet and writer Ivan Franko, to whom it awarded a doctorate in Russian linguistics in 1906.

-The streets were first cobbled in the city centre in 1830.
-In 1844 the 90 m tall Alexander Bell Tower, commemorating the victory over Napoleon I in 1812, was built next to the first Assumption Cathedral (later to be transformed by the Soviet authorities into a radio tower).
-A system of running water was established in 1870.

-In the course of the 19th century, although predominantly Russian speaking, Kharkiv became a centre of Ukrainian culture.
+The streets were first cobbled in the city center in 1830.
+In 1844 the 90 m tall Alexander Bell Tower, commemorating the victory over Napoleon I in 1812, was built next to the first Dormition Cathedral (later to be transformed by the Soviet authorities into a radio tower).
+A system of running water was established in 1870.In the course of the 19th century, although predominantly Russian speaking, Kharkiv became a center of Ukrainian culture.
 The first Ukrainian newspaper was published in the city in 1812.
 Soon after the Crimean War, in 1860–61, a hromada was established in the city, one of a network of secret societies that laid the groundwork for the appearance of a Ukrainian national movement.
 Its most prominent member was the philosopher, linguist and pan-slavist activist Oleksandr Potebnia.
 Members of a student hromada in the city included the future national leaders Borys Martos and Dmytro Antonovych, and reputedly were the first to employ the slogan "Glory to Ukraine!" and its response "Glory on all of earth!".

 In 1900, the student hromada founded the Revolutionary Ukrainian Party (RUP), which sought to unite all Ukrainian national elements, including the growing number of socialists.
 Following the revolutionary events 1905 in which Kharkiv distinguished itself by avoiding a reactionary pogrom against its Jewish population, the RUP in Kharkiv, Poltava, Kyiv, Nizhyn, Lubny, and Yekaterinodar repudiated the more extreme elements of Ukrainian nationalism.
-Adopting the Erfurt Program of German Social Democracy, they restyled themselves the Ukrainian Social Democratic Labour Party (USDLP).
+Adopting the Erfurt Program of German Social Democracy, they restyled themselves as the Ukrainian Social Democratic Labour Party (USDLP).
 This was to remain independent of, and opposed by, the Bolshevik faction of the Russian SDLP.

 After the February Revolution of 1917, the USDLP was the main party in the first Ukrainian government, the General Secretariat of Ukraine.
-The Tsentralna Rada (central council) of Ukrainian parties in Kyiv authorised the Secretariat to negoitate national autonomy with the Russian Provisional Government.
-In the succeeding months, as wartime conditions deteriorated, the USDLP lost support in Kharkiv and elsewhere to the Ukrainian Socialist Revolutionary Party (SR) which organised both in peasant communities and in disaffected military units.
+The Tsentralna Rada (central council) of Ukrainian parties in Kyiv authorized the Secretariat to negotiate national autonomy with the Russian Provisional Government.
+In the succeeding months, as wartime conditions deteriorated, the USDLP lost support in Kharkiv and elsewhere to the Ukrainian Socialist Revolutionary Party (SR) which organized both in peasant communities and in disaffected military units.